MicheleMosca/Health-Pets-Monitoring-System/Bridge/Sender-And-Receiver-Bridge/README.md

 |:-----:|:---:|:----------:|:-----------:|:---------:|:-----------:|:-------------:|:-----------:|:------------------:|:--------:|:---:|
 |  xFF  |  7  |     h      |      m      |     1     |     20      |       2       |      1      |         36         |    48    | xFE |

 Checksum is calculated from xor of length and data value.
-In this case is:
+An example here:

 ```c
 CHECKSUM = LEN ^ DATA_1 ^ DATA_2 = 2 ^ 20 ^ 40 = 62